timwahoo/chi-separation/README.md

 #  &chi;-separation toolbox

-* The MATLAB toolbox includes convex optimization-based algorithms for magnetic susceptibility source separation (*&chi;-separation; *Shin et al., Neuroimage, 2021**) and deep learning-based reconstruction of &chi;-separation (**&chi;-sepnet; Kim at al., 30th Annual Meeting of ISMRM (2464), 2022**).
+* The MATLAB toolbox includes convex optimization-based algorithms for magnetic susceptibility source separation (*&chi;-separation; *Shin et al., Neuroimage, 2021**) and deep learning-based reconstruction of &chi;-separation (**&chi;-sepnet; Kim at al., 30th Annual Meeting of ISMRM, 2022**).
 The phase preprocessing of the &chi;-separation toolbox (e.g. phase unwrapping and background removal) is powered by MEDI and STI Suite toolboxs (see https://www.dropbox.com/sh/3zafav50bfnruuu/AABVVYpdsznsRXKy8YKK4ybla?dl=0).

 * The toolbox includes
   - **&chi;-separation using R2' (or** **R2** * **)**: convex optimization-based magnetic susceptibility source separation algorithm sharing similar contrasts and optimization parameters with either MEDI+0 (Liu et al., MRM, 2018) or iLSQR (Li et al., Neuroimage, 2015) algorithm.
 You can use pseudo R2 map option if you don't have R2 measurement (using R2' is highly reconmmanded for accurate estimation).